PowerShell/ProjectMercury/docs/GettingStarted.md

 Azure Agent

 - "How do I create a new resource group with Azure CLI?"
-- "How can I list out the storage accounts I have in Azure PowerShell"
+- "How can I list out the storage accounts I have in Azure PowerShell?"
 - "What is Application Insights?"
 - "How to create a web app with Azure CLI?"

-Here is a quick demo showing the Azure Agent in action:
+Here's a quick demo showing the Azure Agent in action:

 ![An animation showing Azure Agent in action.](/docs/media/AzureAgent.gif)